sdash77/arcgis-python-api/deprecation.md

 - `path_distance` - deprecated in **1.8.1** removed in **2.4.0**.
 Please use arcgis.raster.functions.gbl.distance_accumulation instead.
 - `path_distance_back_link` - deprecated in **1.8.1** removed in **2.4.0**.
 Please use arcgis.raster.functions.gbl.distance_accumulation with value specified for output_back_direction_raster_name, instead..
 - `path_distance_allocation` - deprecated in **1.8.1** removed in **2.4.0**.
 Please use arcgis.raster.functions.gbl.distance_accumulation.
+- `Raster.cmap` - removed in **2.4.0**.
+Use `arcgis.raster.functions.colormap` to apply colormap on the Raster object before adding it to map.
+- `Raster.vmin` - removed in **2.4.0**.
+Use `arcgis.raster.functions.stretch` to apply colormap on the Raster object before adding it to map.
+- `Raster.vmax` - removed in **2.4.0**.
+Use `arcgis.raster.functions.stretch` to apply colormap on the Raster object before adding it to map.
+- `Raster.opacity` - removed in **2.4.0**.
+Please set the opacity in `options` parameter in the add method of the map widget.

 ### `arcgis.features` Module